 Read the first three lines of our R program in the Source Pane.

 # Install leaflet (this is only required once)

 - Click on the first line to place the cursor there.
 The first line is a comment which begins with the

 #symbol, and contains an explanation of the nearby code.
 While running the script, R ignores all comments.

 - Click the Run button twice to run the next two lines of the script.

-ggmap.
+leaflet.
 Packages provide you extra features which are not included in the basic installation of R. They only need to be installed once.
 If you run this program again, you do not have to Run these two lines again.

 - Run the next two lines of R. (Remember R skips the comments.)
-Although we installed the packages, we still need to load them into R in order to use it.
+Although we installed the package, we still need to load them into R in order to use it.
 Unlike installing packages, we load the packages very time we run this script.